Power Series

 Radius of Convergence

 Definition 2.
-The number $R$ shown in the Corollary is called the radius of convergence of the power series, and the interval of radius $R$ centered at $x=a$ is called the interval of convergence.
+The number shown in the Corollary is called the radius of convergence of the power series, and the interval of radius centered at is called the interval of convergence.

 Series Multiplication for Power Series